wasiur/wasiur.github.io/Research/README.md

 ## Research Interests
 Stochastic processes on random graphs, stochastic processes limits, queueing theory, large deviations, approximations of Markov Processes, machine learning, stochastic epidemiology, stochastic modelling and simulation of chemical reaction networks.

+I am looking for PhD students.
+I have several projects in the following broad areas of mathematics:

+* Applied Probability
+* Stochastic Processes
+* Epidemic Modelling
+* Mathematical Biology
+* Stochastic Reaction Networks

+If you are interested in any of these areas, please get in touch with me!

 ## Publications
 List of publications available [here](https://www.wasiur.xyz/Publications/).